frederic-perez/AmE-dictionary/data/idioms.md

 __clutch at straws__
 __coast along__ :three: To proceed with little effort. _Because the route was mostly downhill, the car just coasted along._ _I’m worried that you’re just coasting along through your senior year without taking your future seriously._
 __coast__ To proceed with little effort.
 Taking it easy or not putting in as much effort as you normally would. _Only once did Michael Jordan try to coast._
+__cobble together__
+__cock (one’s) ear__ To listen intently.
 __cock in the henhouse__ The only male in an all-female environment. _Getting a male teacher is a big deal when you go to an all-girls school!
 Finally, a cock in the henhouse!_
 __cock of the walk__ [:scroll: In animal husbandry, an enclosed yard or a pen is known as a walk.
 A rooster who rules a roost is, literally, a cock of the walk.]
 A person who behaves in an arrogant and domineering manner in a group. _The deputy manager was cock of the walk until the new manager arrived.
 He loved acting cock of the walk and ordering everyone about._
 __cock one’s head__ :two::hammer: _She cocked her head to the sound of a locomotive._
+__cockamamie__ Absurd or ridiculous. _Please don’t get involved in another one of his cockamamie schemes—you know they never pan out._
 __cockeyed__ Crazy, stupid, or ridiculous.
 __cocktease__
 __code of silence__ :two: The practice of not disclosing important or vital information by members of a group, as due to the threat of violence, reprisal, being branded as a traitor, or an inherent sense of honor. _There are parts of the city where the code of silence is so strong that police don’t even bother questioning the residents there._
 __coffee nap__ A short nap, usually 15–30 minutes, taken immediately after drinking a cup of coffee.
+__coin__ _slang_ Money.
 __Coke-bottle glasses__
 __cold call__
 __cold feet__ :four::hammer:
-__cold fish__ :three: A person who is very reserved or aloof in manner or who lacks normal cordiality, sympathy, or other feeling.
+__cold fish__ :four: A person who is very reserved or aloof in manner or who lacks normal cordiality, sympathy, or other feeling.
 Someone who shows no emotion and comes across as unfriendly or disinterested.
 Someone who has very little emotions, who is regarded as hard-hearted and unfeeling. _The manager decided not to hire Bill as the store greeter because he came across like a cold fish during the interview._
 __cold open__ :two::hammer:
 __cold, hard cash__ Dollar bills and coins, as opposed to checks or credit. _The deal won’t go through unless we pay him in cold, hard cash._
 __collect (one’s) thoughts__ To pause and think before speaking or taking action. _Can I please just have a second to collect my thoughts before I respond?_